execvpe/stack-interpreter/README.md

 **:**    | *\<name\>*                  | Create a new Label (Do **not** use whitespace or any other character between ':' and the label name!).
 **#**    | *[comment]*                 | Everything in this line is ignored after this character.
 Use at least one whitespace after a valid mnemonic (or its argument) to comment a code line.

 Important
 ---------

 **Any branch operation** (B...) removes **two** elements from the stack.
 Use **DUP** beforehand if you want to keep the result of the previous calculation.

+Mnemonics are case-insensitive.

 Branch to a label using ">label_name" and to an absolute line number using "=number".

+You can use quotation marks after **PEAK** or **POP** to output multiple words separated by whitespace.

 Execution starts at the "*:main*" label.